 Calculating your Personal Injury Claim*

-Claiming compensation for an accident/personal injury* can be a daunting idea especially at a time when you may be suffering physically, be unable to return to work and not earning as a result.
-It is understandable why many people who have been involved in an accident and suffered a personal injury* as a result of the negligence of another person might forego their right to claim compensation because it all just seems too much to handle.
+Making a claim for an accident can be a daunting idea especially at a time when you may be suffering physically.
+You may be in a situation where you are unable to return to work and not earning as a result.
+It is understandable why many people who have been involved in an accident and suffered a personal injury* as a result of the negligence of another person might forego their right to claim.
+It may all just seems too much to handle.

-However, for others, ignoring their right to claim compensation for a personal injury might not be an option if, for example, they cannot work as a result of their injury and have a family to support/mounting bills to pay etc vtwusfa.
-A person has the right to seek personal injury compensation* if they had been injured in an accident through the negligence or carelessness of another party and one question that is always asked is – how are personal injury claims* calculated?
+However, for others, ignoring their right to claim for a personal injury might not be an option.
+For example, they cannot work as a result of their injury.
+They have a family to support/mounting bills to pay etc. A person has the right to take legal action* if they had been injured in an accident.
+However, the negligence or carelessness of another party and one question that is always asked is – how is personal injury compensation settled?

-- General damages refer to non-financial damages such as pain and suffering, physical and emotional, the duration of your injury and your overall long term prognosis according to the medical facts of your case.
+- General damages refer to non-financial damages.
+This would consist of pain and suffering, physical and emotional, the duration of your injury.
+Your overall long-term prognosis according to the medical facts of your case.

-When seeking compensation for an accident it is strongly advisable to do so with the assistance of a solicitor specialising in personal injury* law.
-Your solicitor‘s experience and expertise will prove to be invaluable and will make the experience less daunting for you which, will allow you more time to focus on getting yourself back on track!
+When making a claim for an accident it is strongly advisable to do so with the assistance of a solicitor specialising in personal injury* law.
+Your solicitor‘s experience and expertise will prove to be invaluable.
+It will make the experience less daunting for you.
+This will allow you more time to focus on getting yourself back on track!